 4. Subscription Tools

-There are many tools that bloggers use, from social media schedulers like BoardBooster and Tailwind, to picture editing tools like PicMonkey and Canva, and writing and editing tools like Grammarly.
+There are many tools that bloggers use, from social media schedulers like Tailwind, to picture editing tools like PicMonkey and Canva, and writing and editing tools like Grammarly.
 Some of these are paid yearly, and some have the option of paying monthly.
 Either way, using your tax return to make sure you have the tools you need available is a good idea.
 That way you'll have helpful resources when you need them without having to stress over the cost.

 5. Update Your Computer